euler-xyz/ethereum-vault-connector/docs/faq.md

 ## What are checks deferrals and how do they work?

-Checks deferrals is the EVC feature which allows for the deferral of account and vault status checks until the end of the top-level checks-deferrable call.
+Checks deferrals is the EVC feature which allows for the deferral of account and vault status checks until the end of the outermost checks-deferrable call.
 This means that checks for account solvency and vault constraints, which are usually performed immediately, can be postponed until the end of the call.
 This feature is particularly useful in scenarios where multiple operations need to be performed in a specific sequence, and where the intermediate states of the account or vault might not meet the usual constraints.
 By deferring the checks, the EVC allows for a transient violation of account solvency or vault constraints, which can be useful in certain complex operations.
-However, it's important to note that the checks are still performed at the end of the top-level call, ensuring that the final state of the account and vault still meet the necessary constraints.
+However, it's important to note that the checks are still performed at the end of the outermost call, ensuring that the final state of the account and vault still meet the necessary constraints.
 If the final state does not meet these constraints, the entire operation will fail.

 ## What is an Operator?